AN/TPY-2 transportable radar: Deployment

 The U.S. Army developed the system and remains responsible for its use by air defense artillery in theater and tactical applications.
 As a component of national ballistic missile defense, the U.S. Missile Defense Agency is responsible for AN/TPY-2 applications.

 It has been deployed in Japan to collect strategic-level information on North Korean missile developments, as well as warning Japan of incoming warheads.
 Also, AN/TPY-2 radar in Shariki region is able to scan Russian territory near Japan.
 Japan has bought both PAC-3 for point defense, and is upgrading the AEGIS systems on its s so they can use the longer-range RIM-161 Standard Missile 3 theater ballistic missile defence.

 An AN/TPY-2 is based in Alaska as part of United States national missile defense development.
 The U.S. has agreed to provide the system to Israel, complementing their two-tier Arrow 2 missile and Patriot PAC-3 missile defense.
 The TPY-2 complements the fixed AN/FPS-129 HAVE STARE X-band "large dish" radar, located at Vandenberg Space Force Base in California.
 Smaller mobile X-band dishes, not yet designated, may also be paired with the AN/TPY-2.

 The 1st Space Brigade now supervises U.S. Army TPY-2 radar sites (batteries) in Qatar, Turkey, and Israel (13th Missile Defence Battery).

+Losses

+At least one radar was hit and apparently destroyed in March 2026 from a retaliation by Iran on a THAAD fire unit at the Muwaffaq Salti Air Base in Jordan.
+Another radar system was apparently hit at Prince Sultan Air Base in the early days of the 2026 Iran war.
+It was unclear if the system was owned by the U.S. or Saudi Arabia.